 Before we dive into enshrined rollups, what is the word “enshrined”?
 It means ensuring that something is preserved and protected.

 In enshrined rollups, the implementation is built into the protocol.
-Enshrined rollups don’t have any external assumptions apart from the base layer assumptions.
+They don’t have any external assumptions apart from the base layer assumptions.

-Smart contract rollups are the rollups that we see on Ethereum, i.e., Rollups, with settlement and DA on the base layer and execution on a separate layer but in smart contract rollups, Smart contracts can be deployed on the execution layer.
+Smart contract rollups are what we see on Ethereum, i.e., Rollups with settlement and DA on the base layer and execution on a separate layer but in smart contract rollups, Smart contracts can be deployed on the execution layer.

 Optimism is a smart contract rollup.
 Different protocols deploy their smart contracts on top of optimism to get the execution functionalities of the rollup such as less gas cost.